The Dirac Processor Standalone provides desktop-level audio correction by Dirac for Windows 10 devices.

 When using Windows Audio settings, you will use the Windows Sound Settings panel (described above) to change channel configuration and sample rate, etc.

 When using ASIO settings, you will use Processor + the ASIO driver program to change channel configuration and sample rate, etc.

 Select your "normal" sound device as output.
 If you have a ASIO drivers for your sound card, select ASIO as the Audio Device Type.

 Click “Test” to ensure sound playback is functional.
 If so, close the Audio Settings window.

 Play a sound from your media player or web browser to make sure the level meters are moving and that the sound is audible.

 If you experience dropouts in the sound, experiment with different buffer-sizes.
 10.0 ms latency is recommended.
 However, it is not available for some sample rates.

 In some media players like JRiver, you need to select the output manually.
-In this case, make sure "Virtual Audio Device (Dirac)" is selected.
+In this case, make sure "Standalone (Dirac)" is selected.